🛋️ Auto Lease Calculator

 Leasing is often more opaque than buying.
 Our calculator reveals the hidden math behind the dealership's offer.

-An Auto Lease Calculator is a specialized financial modeling tool that computes the cost of "renting" a vehicle for a fixed period (typically 24 to 48 months).
-Unlike a traditional loan, where you pay and ultimately own the asset, a lease represents a contract to pay for the vehicle's projected depreciation plus a financing fee known as the "Rent Charge."
+An Auto Lease Calculator is a specialized financial modeling tool that computes the cost of 'renting' a vehicle for a fixed period (typically 24 to 48 months).
+Unlike a traditional loan, where you pay and ultimately own the asset, a lease represents a contract to pay for the vehicle's projected depreciation plus a financing fee known as the 'Rent Charge.'

 Leasing is frequently chosen by professionals and luxury vehicle enthusiasts who prioritize driving a new car every few years with minimal maintenance risk.
-However, it is also one of the most opaque financial transactions in the consumer market.
-Dealerships often present a single monthly payment while obscuring the three variables that actually dictate that cost: the negotiated price (gross capitalized cost), the residual value, and the money factor.
+Dealers often present a single monthly payment while obscuring the variables that actually dictate that cost: the negotiated price, the residual value, and the money factor.
+Our calculator empowers you to strip away the marketing jargon and see the mathematical reality.

 Lease vs. Buy: The Ultimate Financial Trade-off